-Patrick later told the Guardian that their straight neighbors were "pretty sweet" about their family, but there was some members of the trans community who were hostile to the dads.
-"The only people who have gotten upset are a handful of straight-identified homophobic FTMs [female-to-male transgender people] online who started calling Matt by his girl name, because real men don't get pregnant," Patrick told The Guardian in 2008.
+Patrick later told the Guardian that their straight neighbors were “pretty sweet” about their family, but there were some members of the trans community who were hostile to the dads.
+“The only people who have gotten upset are a handful of straight-identified homophobic FTMs [female-to-male transgender people] online who started calling Matt by his girl name, because real men don’t get pregnant,” Patrick told The Guardian in 2008.

 2006: White House Easter Egg Roll

 In 2004, dozens of LGBTQ parents “invaded” the White House Easter Egg Roll in a show of visibility.
 The event was inspired by Colleen Gillespie, a professor at New York University, who camped out the year prior with her partner to obtain tickets to that year’s egg roll.
 She was struck by the easy camaraderie that formed among the other parents in line, which gave her a crazy idea: what if she could get hundreds of LGBTQ families to join her next year?
 What a perfect opportunity, she figured, for people to get to know gay and lesbian families.

 She proposed her idea to Family Equality Council, who in turn put the request out to its members.
 The following year, dozens of families answered the call.
 Kyle Turner, who was among the gay parents who camped out for the evening in 2006, told us the following in our feature on the “gay invasion” of the egg roll: